wasmCloud/capability-providers/README.md

 > [!IMPORTANT]
-> The providers in this repository are based off interfaces defined in Smithy and are used for RPC between actors over the [stable ABI](https://wasmcloud.com/docs/hosts/abis/wasmbus/).
-For new providers and component actors, interfaces are defined using [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), and codegen is accomplished via the [wasmcloud-provider-wit-bindgen macro](https://github.com/wasmCloud/wasmCloud/tree/main/crates/provider-wit-bindgen).
-Note that support for WIT is considered **experimental** at this time.
+> The providers in this repository are based off interfaces defined in Smithy and are used for RPC between actors over the [pre-1.0 ABI](https://wasmcloud.com/docs/hosts/abis/wasmbus/).
+For new providers and components, interfaces are defined using [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), and codegen is accomplished via the [wit-bindgen-wrpc](https://crates.io/crates/wit-bindgen-wrpc) crate.
+>
+> This repository is archived as the capability providers here are only usable in pre-1.0 versions of wasmCloud.
+See the [wasmCloud/wasmCloud](https://github.com/wasmCloud/wasmCloud) repository for the up-to-date versions of these capability providers.

 # Capability Providers

 This repository contains capability providers for wasmCloud.
-The providers in the root level of this repository are _only_ compatible with version `0.50` and _newer_ of wasmCloud.
-All of the pre-existing capability providers compatible with `0.18` (aka "pre-OTP") or earlier can be found in the [pre-otp](./pre-otp) folder.
+The providers in the root level of this repository are _only_ compatible with wasmCloud versions less than `1.0.0`.

 ## Finding the Latest Provider